High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 The higher the heel, the bigger the risk.
 Over time, they can also limit your foot and ankle mobility, making you even more susceptible to injury.

-6. Shortened Achilles tendon
+6. Shortened Achilles Tendon: A Hidden Danger

 When wearing heels on a regular basis, your Achilles tendon is forced into a shortened position for an extended period of time.
 Because our bodies are experts at adapting, the Achilles tendon learns to remain in this shortened position.

-A person holding ankle on Achilles tendon, suffering from pain in the red spot areaA person holding ankle on Achilles tendon, suffering from pain in the red spot area (Credit: SrideeStudio / Shutterstock)
+A person gripping their ankle near the Achilles tendon, highlighting discomfort and pain in the inflamed red area, possibly indicating tendonitis or strainA person gripping their ankle near the Achilles tendon, highlighting discomfort and pain in the inflamed red area, possibly indicating tendonitis or strain (Credit: SrideeStudio / Shutterstock)

-This can eventually cause pain for heel wearers when they aren’t wearing heels since the Achilles tendon then feels too tight in bare feet or regular footwear.
+This can eventually cause pain for heel wearers when they aren’t wearing heels since the Achilles tendon feels too tight in bare feet or regular footwear.

-7. Loss of flexibility
+7. Loss of Flexibility Over Time

-This can lead to a significant loss of flexibility over time, which will eventually affect your flexibility even when you take off the heels.
+When wearing heels, you have to adjust your walking style —your steps are shorter, and your foot doesn’t move as much.
+This can lead to a significant loss of flexibility over time, which eventually affects flexibility even when you take off the heels.

 Because of the pain and loss of flexibility that wearing heels can cause (even in the short-term and with infrequent use) while wearing heels, you’re less likely to engage in physical activity.